Gerald and Charlene Gallego: Outstanding warrant for sex crimes

 The couple briefly lived in Houston, Texas, from late 1978 to early 1979.
 There, Gerald found work as a bartender; coworkers described him as quiet, sometimes angry, but often nice.
 He quit his job after beating a fellow bartender in a drunken state.
-Afterwards, under unclear circumstances, Gerald reconciled with his father-in-law, who offered him a job as a truck driver for a meat firm in Reno, and Charlene a job as a receptionist.
+Afterwards, Charlene's father offered her a job as a receptionist for a meat firm in Reno, and Gerald a job as a truck driver for the same firm.
 The couple only held their jobs for a few months before quitting.

 The couple returned to Sacramento in October 1979 and rented an apartment on Woodhollow Way.
 Gerald soon obtained a job as a bartender at the Bob-Les club, where he was recalled often firing his gun into the ceiling to wake up sleeping patrons.
-Around this time, Charlene would want to take on the alias of "Charlene Feil", and the couple married for a second time under the Feil alias on June 1, 1980.
-Charlene soon became pregnant with another child; the baby, Gerald Gallego Jr., would be born after the couple's arrest for murder.
+Around this time, Charlene wanted to take on the alias of "Charlene Feil", and the couple married for a second time under the Feil alias on June 1, 1980.
+Charlene soon became pregnant with another child; the baby, Gerald Gallego Jr., was born after the couple's arrest for murder.